 I am available for contract aerospace writing work in the Orlando, Florida area or elsewhere in the U.S. via telecommuting.
-For additional details and reviews of my work, my LinkedIn profile can be found here.
+For additional details and reviews of my work, please check out my LinkedIn profile here.

 Bart D. Leahy

 My background as a professional writer includes strategic communication, business development/proposals, marketing collateral, policy writing, and government relations writing, primarily for aerospace or other technical organizations.
 I am at my best when “translating Engineerish into English” on a tight deadline and within specific length constraints.
 On my blog, Heroic Technical Writing, I offer insights and advice to aspiring and current technical communicators about the business of technical writing.

 As an instructional designer, I write, edit, and coordinate the work of other writers as part of the Field Training Academy program at Nissan USA.
 Content includes lecture/ presentations, interactive group activities, PowerPoint-based software simulations, participant workbooks, and other classroom materials.

 Green Structure Homes (GSH) of Alabama Huntsville, AL

 Technical Writer (Consultant)

 February 2015 – March 2020

 As a consulting technical writer, I assist GSH of Alabama with writing and editing proposals, task orders, and official correspondence with the U.S. Government (FEMA).